Strategic Hiring is crucial. Read why in our latest report.

 What to Include in an Employee Warning Notice

-Like all workplace documents, customization of employee warning notices makes the letter more impactful.
-However, there are certain core elements to include:
+Like all workplace documents, the customization of employee warning notices can make the letter more impactful.
+However, there are certain core elements to include.

 What Are the Legalities to Consider?